geopetoa/DOGGR-Total-Well-Production/README.md

 Instructions:

-- Use DOGGR-Production-Data Script to batch download montly production data from DOGGR
+-Use DOGGR-Production-Data Script to batch download montly production data from DOGGR

 -Place all montly data files into single folder